rikyperdana/autoForm/README.md

 - `textarea`: display a widened field for long text.
 - `readonly`: display a pre-filled field with customizable value.
 - `hidden`: display nothing on the page, yet retains the determined value upon submission.
+- `file`: used to create single file uploader which shall store `fileId, originalName, fileExtension, fileSize`.
+Built with Formidable.js from npm library, thus express.js required.

 `autoform.options`: If `autoform: {type: 'select'}` is used, return a function that return an array that contains `value` and `label` properties.
 Two callbacks are provided `(name, doc)` to help customization.